nirelbaz/meniai/README.md

    Follow the setup wizard to configure your first bot.

 3. **Use your bot in interactive mode**:
-   Run your bot interactively to refine its output, where you’ll be prompted to review and adjust each task:
+   Run your bot interactively to refine its output, where you'll be prompted to review and adjust each task:

    ```bash
    meniai --name YourBotName [options]